Race-conscious policy

 A race-conscious policy is a policy that aims to improve the conditions of racial minorities.
-In the United States, such policies are typically aimed at improving the status of African-Americans.
+In the United States, such policies are typically aimed at improving the status of African Americans.
 Many different kinds of race-conscious policies exist, ranging from nondiscrimination policy to strict numerical racial quotas.
 Their main purpose is twofold: to compensate for past discrimination against the target race, and to increase equality of opportunity.

 Education

 In the United States, race-conscious policies like desegregation busing have long been used to counteract school segregation.
-The Supreme Court of the United States ruled in favor of these measures more in the 1960s and the 1970s than it has since then.
+The Supreme Court of the United States ruled in favor of those measures more often in the 1960s and the 1970s than it has since then.

 International variations

-France, unlike many other Western European countries (including Britain), has avoided adopting race-conscious policies.
-Variations in these policies between Britain and France are in large part due to the different frames through which the policies were portrayed in the two countries.
+France, unlike many other countries in Western Europe (including the United Kingdom), has avoided adopting race-conscious policies.
+Variations in the policies between the United Kingdom and France are in large part by the different frames through which the policies were portrayed in both countries.

 Public opinion

-Whites are the least supportive of race-conscious policies, while African Americans are the most supportive of them.
-Latinos and Asian Americans take intermediate stances in their opinions of these policies.
-This pattern persists after controlling for measures of racial prejudice, class status, and other factors.
+In the United States, whites are the least supportive of race-conscious policies, and blacks are the most supportive of them.
+Latinos and Asians take intermediate stances in their opinions of those policies.
+That pattern persists after controlling for measures of racial prejudice, class status, and other factors.
 Among white liberals, racial resentment predicts support for race-conscious programs only for black students.
 In contrast, among white conservatives, racial resentment is closely related to opposition to such programs regardless of the recipient's race.